ezoehunt/alopex-protos/tabzero/README.md

 #### Creating new Browser Tabs
-New Browser Tabs can be created from multiple touchpoints.
-Within a Browser Tab, you can navigate forward and backwards in that Tab's history.
+New Browser Tabs are created from multiple touchpoints.
 Here you'll open new Browser Tabs from the Tab Manager, from the Homescreen grid, and from inside an app/webapp/site.
 1. from Tab Manager
   * Open the Tab Manager.
   * Tap the "+" icon *to launch a New Tab.* Since this is a new Browser Tab, the back/forward navigation is disabled until you navigate forward from this page.
+  * The New Tab will contain suggestions for users - content TBD.
   * Open the Tab Manager again, and you'll see the New Tab there.
 2. from the Homescreen grid
   * On your Homescreen, long-press on the CNN Entertain icon *to launch a new Browser Tab for CNN Entertainment.*
   * Tap the first article about Pixar.
 You'll see the active "<" arrow so you can navigate between the main CNN Entertainment page and the Pixar article within this Browser Tab.
+  * Open the Tab Manager again to see the newly added CNN Entertainment Tab.
 3. from inside an app/webapp/site
   * If you're not already on it, navigate to the main CNN Entertainment page.
   * Scroll past the Pixar article and long-press on the "Adele impersonates herself" article *to launch a new Browser Tab for this article.* Since this is a new Browser Tab, the back/forward navigation is disabled until you navigate forward from this page.
   * Try it out with the Email app/webapp!
-On the Email Inbox screen, long-press the "compose email" icon in the upper right corner *to launch a new Browser Tab for Compose Email.*
+Navigate to the Email Inbox screen.
+Then long-press the "compose email" icon in the upper right corner *to launch a new Browser Tab for Compose Email.*

 #### Searching